Go Back

 • Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-• Generously grease a baking sheet with some excess butter/margarine.
+• Generously grease a baking tray with some extra butter/margarine.
 Set aside.

 • After your dough has doubled in size, turn it out onto a lightly floured surface and knock it back.
-Using a rolling pin, roll it into a rectangle about 25 x 35cm (10 x 14 inches).
-It's important to make sure your dough is of even thickness throughout to ensure you have nice, neat buns.
+Using a rolling pin, roll it into a rectangle about 25 ×35cm (10×14 inches).
+Make sure your dough is evenly thick throughout to ensure you have nice, neat buns.

-• Roll the dough tightly to create a sausage.
-Cut the sausage into 6 buns - I tend to cut in half, then thirds to ensure even buns.
-Arrange the rolls in your pre-greased tray and cover them loosely with a piece of lightly greased cling film.
+• Roll the dough tightly to create a long sausage shape.
+Cut the sausage into 6 buns - I tend to cut it in half, then into thirds to ensure even buns.
+Arrange the rolls in your pre-greased baking tray and cover them loosely with a piece of lightly greased cling film.

 • Leave to rise in a draught-free place for 1-2 hours until they look light and puffy.

-• After your buns have gone through their second rise, remove the cling film and place the tray in a preheated oven at 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F) and bake for around 10-15 minutes until golden brown.
+• After your buns have gone through their second rise, remove the cling film and place the baking tray in a preheated oven at 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F) and bake for around 10-15 minutes until golden brown.
 Transfer to a wire rack when cool enough to touch and leave to cool completely.

 For the Icing

-• In a medium bowl, mix the icing sugar with the warm water, adding a tablespoon of water at a time.
-When of a "gloopy" consistency, dip the top of each bun into the icing to get an even topping, spreading off the excess with a clean finger.
+• In a medium bowl, mix the icing sugar with warm water, adding a tablespoon of water at a time.
+When it has a "gloopy" consistency, dip the top of each bun into the icing to get an even topping, spreading off the excess with a clean finger.

 • Finish with a glacé cherry on top of each bun.